I have a simple web literacy model. When confronted with a dubious claim:

 Recently the Digital Polarization Initiative has been getting a lot of press, and as a result a lot of people have been sending me alternative approaches to fake news.

 Most aren’t good.
 I’ve already talked about the reasons why CRAAP is ineffective.
-I’ve been more hesitant to talk about a popular program from the News Literacy Project called Checkology, which is less obviously bad.
+I’ve been more hesitant to talk about elements of a popular program from the News Literacy Project called Checkology, which is less obviously bad.
 But in past days I’ve seen more and more people talking about how Checkology might be a solution to our current problem.

-As an example, here’s the Checkology checklist:
+As an example, here’s a Checkology checklist:

 1. Gauge your emotional reaction: Is it strong?
 Are you angry?
 Are you intensely hoping that the information turns out to be true?
 False?